Back to All Events

 ALLISON WYPER, WORKSHOP FACILITATOR

-I am a movement-based performance artist with a background in dance, theater, performance art, and site-specific performance.
-Offstage, I have always been an organizer and supporter of other artists, and that has taken many formal roles, from curator to bookkeeper to workshop facilitator.
 I founded Rhizomatic Arts in 2014 as a way to formalize the various ways that I support artists under one conceptual umbrella, to claim my space as an independent entrepreneur, and to conceptualize that work as a creative social practice.
-Through Rhizomatic Arts I facilitate a peer network of artists and lead workshops on art business and collaborative creation.
-These programs are funded in part by my one-on-one coaching and website design services.
 I don't think of this work as separate from my work as an artist; it is simply another expression of my practice.
 I understand artists and their art businesses because I am an artist who cultivated a business model that reflects who I am and what motivates me to help others.

-As Artists Knowledge Manager at the Center for Cultural Innovation (Jan 2017 – June 2023), I managed professional development training and communications, including the Business of Art program and CCI's newsletters, websites, and social media.
-Each year I curated and produced 20-40 workshops for artists in all disciplines and career stages.
-In total, I facilitated 16 Business of Art bootcamps, and oversaw publication of the 3rd Edition of the Business of Art workbook.
+I am a Master Facilitator of the Business of Art curriculum created by the Center for Cultural Innovation (CCI).
+As Artists Knowledge Manager at CCI from 2017–2023, I curated and produced up to 40 professional development workshops annually for artists in all disciplines and career stages.
+In total, I facilitated 16 Business of Art bootcamps, and oversaw publication of the 3rd Edition of the Business of Art (2020) workbook.
+In 2024, I led a training for facilitators and wrote the Business of Art Facilitation Guide (forthcoming).